Project: The Other Side of Palestine

 As sensation sells, the conflict is often portrayed by the media in its most violent way leaving contextual information aside.
 An example that I found while reading more into the conflict was the way Palestine is being named.
 In human right reports, Palestine is consistently referred to as Occupied Palestinian Territories (OPT) this name gives a clear statement on the situation.
 Exactly this information is often missing in media coverage giving a whole different dimension to the conflict.
 Due to this non-contextual and often violent news coverage, a stereotype of ‘the Palestinian’ is created.
 Throwing rocks and knife-stabbing forms the basis of this stereotype, making us forget that there are actually human beings living in the West Bank.
 Human beings that, like most of us, just want to build up a life, to take care of family, friends and themselves regardless the oppression and the lack of human rights they suffer from.
 My first encounter with ‘The Palestinian’ was back in the Netherlands, many of whom are co-students at my university, and none of them fitted the stereotype.
 This triggered my interest about the country, the conflict and the people living there.

-I started reading reports and papers on the country and the conflict, I talked to people who are from Palestine, and my impression was that although the Palestinians are being supressed, discriminated and left in the cold by Israel and a majority of the international community, they are trying hard to build up a life.
+I started reading reports and papers on the country and the conflict, I talked to people who are from Palestine, and my impression was that although the Palestinians are being suppressed, discriminated and left in the cold by the Israeli, the Palestinian government, and a majority of the international community, they are trying hard to build up a life.
 To test my impression, I wanted to go there myself, live with locals, experience and capture life in the West Bank.
 That is what I did.
 For three weeks I travelled the country, met the people and lived with them, capturing unique images and stories.

 I stayed for four days in Aida Refugee Camp where I did a project around life in the camp.
 The camp is located in Bethlehem and dates back to 1948, the Nakba, when 700.000 Palestinians were expelled from their homes.
 The citizens from the camp are originally from 17 villages which are now occupied territory and since 2000 physically separated by a wall that borders the camp at two sides.
 I experienced first hand what impact the wall has on the people living there.
 Although illegal under international law, the wall is still standing.
 In the camp, this wall is an inevitable part of everyone’s’ lives, reminding them daily of their limited freedom.
 I made friends with the citizens of Aida camp, kids, parents, and whole families.
 It is a close community and understandably, they are a bit hesitant towards newcomers as their faith in humanity is tested daily.
 However, the moment that they saw my genuine interest in the country, they adopted me almost as family.
 From out this point of view I captured life in the camp.
 I visited the project ‘Musicians Without Borders’ which provides musical classes and lunch two times a week for all kids from the camp.
 Besides these encouraging efforts to bring joy in the lives of these kids, I also witnessed the grief of a father over the killing of his son.